giselehbm/LCI_Workshop_2023/README.md

 # :microscope: LCI Microscopy Course: Image Analysis Workshop 2023

-Welcome to the image analysis workshop organized by the [Bioimage Informatics facility](https://www.scilifelab.se/units/bioimage-informatics/) & the [Live Cell Imaging facility](https://ki.se/en/bionut/live-cell-imaging-core-facility-lci)!
+Welcome to the image analysis workshop organized by the [Bioimage Informatics facility](https://www.scilifelab.se/units/bioimage-informatics/) & the [Live Cell Imaging facility](https://ki.se/en/bionut/live-cell-imaging-core-facility-lci) for the LCI Microscopy course 2023!
 During this workshop you will:

 - [x] See typical examples of what can be done with image analysis and the limitations of each example
 - [x] Understand which image artifacts can be corrected by image analysis in some cases but are easier to correct before acquisition, e.g., uneven illumination, noise